 Although it was recognized by a number of early authors, including Gauss, that solutions to the median regression problem were characterized by an exact fit through p sample observations when p linear parameters are estimated, no effective algorithm arose until the development of linear programming in the 1940's.
 It was then quickly recognized that the median regression problem could be formulated as a linear program, and the simplex method employed to solve it.
 The algorithm of Barrodale and Roberts (1973) provided the first efficient implementation specifically designed for median regression and is still widely used in statistical software.
 It can be concisely described as follows.
 At each step, we have a trial set of p "basic observations" whose exact fit may constitute a solution.
-We compute the directional derivative of the objective function in each of the 2pdirections that correspond to removing one of the current basic observations, and taking either a positive or negative step.
-If none of these directional derivatives are negative the solution has been found, otherwise one chooses the most negative, the direction of steapest descent, and goes in that direction until the objective function ceases to decrease.
-This one dimensional search can be formulated as a problem of finding the solution to a scalar weighted quantile problem.
-Having chosen the step length, we have in effect determined a new observation to enter the basic set, a simplex pivot occurs to update the current solution, and the iteration continues.
+We compute the directional derivative of the objective function in each of the 2p directions that correspond to removing one of the current basic observations, and taking either a positive or negative step.
+If none of these direction of steapest descent, and goes in that direction until the objective function ceases to decrease.
+This one dimensional search can be formulated as a problem of finding the solution to enter the basic set, a simplex pivot occurs to update the current solution, and the iteration continues.